 While Catalan is the official language, many residents in Andorra also speak French and Spanish.
 With the rise of expats, English is also becoming more common in the hospitality, retail and tourism sectors.
 Two international schools teach the majority of the curriculum in English, while many private tuition centres also offer English classes.

 Still, the language barrier can be an issue for new residents who need to understand government services and access information for things like banking and so on.

 Andorra is not exactly an international travel hub.
 Even though most European countries are very well connected to one another with cheap flights and train rides, Andorra is still quite limited in access to transportation.
 The country does not have its own airport or a link to the European rail system.

 If you decide to move here, you’ll find that the closest major travel hubs will be Barcelona (2.5 hours away) and Toulouse (3 hours).

 Some people want a fast-paced way of life where the world is at their fingertips — others crave simplicity and leisure.
 Andorra really serves the latter.
-Having to live a simple lifestyle is not necessarily a con, but if you’re used to the city life where you can order anything and everything off your phone, then it might be a major inconvenience.
-Additionally, many online retailers do not ship to Andorra at all which may be a drawback for many.
+Having to live a simple lifestyle is not necessarily a con, but if you’re used to the city life where you can order anything and everything on your phone, it might be an inconvenience.
+Additionally, many online retailers do not ship to Andorra at all, which may be another drawback for many.

 While these things aren’t necessarily major deal breakers, they can be quite annoying.
-This is especially true of individuals moving from the United Kingdom and the United States.
+This is especially true for individuals moving from the United Kingdom and the United States.
 While there are ways to get around the hassles of getting packages, they often involve sending shipments to a collection point in La Seu d’Urgell.
-To serve this gap in the market, businesses that accept international packages on your behalf and deliver them to your doorstep (for a fee, of course) are starting to appear within the country.
+To serve this gap in the market, businesses that accept international packages on your behalf and deliver them to your doorstep (for a fee, of course) are becoming more prevalent.